sfu-cmpt340/2024_1_project_01/README.md

 ```bash
 pip install -r api/requirements.txt
 ```

-It is recommended to install the dependencies in a [venv](https://docs.python.org/3/library/venv.html) so they will not interfere with pre-existing libraries you may already have.
+It is recommended to install both dependencies for back-end and training scripts in a [venv](https://docs.python.org/3/library/venv.html) so they will not interfere with pre-existing libraries you may already have.

 ### Front-End
 The front-end requires the installation of [Node.js](https://nodejs.org/en) (tested on v16.17.0).